wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

 sinks:
   # see the Wavefront sink section for details

+sources:
   # Required: Source for collecting metrics from the stats summary API.
   kubernetes_source:
     # see kubernetes_source for details

   # Optional source for emitting internal collector stats.
   internal_stats_source:
     # see internal_stats_source for details

   # Optional list of prometheus sources.
   prometheus_sources:
     # see prometheus_source for details

   # Optional list of telegraf sources.
   telegraf_sources:
     # see telegraf_source for details

   # Optional source for collecting host level systemd unit metrics.
   systemd_source:
     # see systemd_source for details

 # Optional list of auto-discovery rules.
 discovery_configs: